-The Bank continued to innovate staff learning and development programs by delivering more than 2300 learning & development programs across all business functions.
-As part of its blended learning experience, the Bank has developed and introduced the concept of "Mock Branch" training, providing real and simulated practical banking experience for the employees.
+The Bank continued to innovate staff learning and development programs by delivering the required learning & development programs across all business functions.
+As part of its blended learning experience, the Bank has developed and introduced the concept of learning simulations through the Mock Branch, providing real and practical banking experience for the employees.